 Control Plane and Data Plane Overview

-is a logical communication path between cards, modules, and components in the chassis, tying physical components and software functions into a unified entity.
+The control plane is a logical communication path between cards, modules, and components in the chassis, tying physical components and software functions into a unified entity.
 The control plane is used during system discovery, inventory, configuration, booting, management, upgrades, fault detection and recovery, and performance monitoring.

-data plane is the path that packets take through the routing system from the physical layer interface module (PLIM) to a line card to the switch fabric to another line card and out a PLIM.
+The data plane is the path that packets take through the routing system from the physical layer interface module (PLIM) to a line card to the switch fabric to another line card and out a PLIM.
 The control plane and data plane may share some physical components.
 For instance, the control plane uses the switch fabric for some types of intrasystem communication, just as the data plane uses it to switch packets.

 System Discovery and Inventory